Men started to exploit the territory of Kazakhstan million years ago.

 At the territory of Kazakhstan in the Tamgaly tract (Almaty area) was found one of the most ancient site of the man, which was included in the list of UNESCO the World Cultural Heritage.

-During the epoch of the Bronze Age, four millennium ago, the territory of Kazakhstan was inhabited by the tribes that were engaged in farming and cattle-breeding, were excellent warriors, who mastered chariot.
+During the epoch of the Bronze Age, 4000 years ago, the territory of Kazakhstan was inhabited by the tribes that were engaged in farming and cattle-breeding, were excellent warriors, who mastered chariot.
 Back in those days began the exploration of copper deposits, which are still used, these are Zhezkazganskiy and Sayakskiy copper pits.

 In the VI -III centuries B.C.E., in Zhetysu, in the territory of current South-eastern Kazakhstan, the first state of “sakas” appeared (Greeks called them «Scythians»).